Java Server SDK

 Refer to the Tested Platforms section for verified Docker images.

-The uber JAR is recommended for most use cases as it includes native libraries for all popular platforms and simplifies deployment.
+Statsig recommends the uber JAR for most use cases, as it includes native libraries for all popular platforms and simplifies deployment.
 Use platform-specific JARs only if you need to minimize JAR size or have specific dependency requirements.

 For Alpine Linux (musl-based systems), install compatibility packages: